cshubham1727/90DaysOfDevOps/2026/day-03/linux-commands-cheatsheet.md

 tcpdump -i etho ->
 tcpdump -nn host 192.168.1.50 and port 443 -> here -n reduces noisy DNS resolutions

+telnet -> used to communicate with a remote host using telnet protocol

+telnet google.com 80 -> checking if port is open
+telnet mail.example.com 25 -> to test a mail server

-ping -> to check if the server is responding telnet -> hostname -> curl -> nslookup ->
+hostname -> to know the hostname

+nslookup ->